Grading Guide

 Presumed Mint (Sealed)

-Used only for factory-sealed records that appear new and unopened.
-Because the record has not been inspected or played, the grade is presumed based on sealed condition.
+Factory-sealed records that appear new and unopened.
+The grade is presumed because the record has not been inspected or played.

 Near Mint (NM)

 An exceptionally clean record with little to no visible wear.
-Playback should be clean and strong with no meaningful surface noise, skips, or playback defects.
+Playback should be clean and strong.

 Very Good Plus (VG+)

 A well-kept record with light signs of use.
-Minor sleeve marks, faint scuffs, or very light surface noise may be present, but the record should play clearly and remain highly enjoyable.
+Minor sleeve marks, faint scuffs, or very light surface noise may be present.

 Very Good (VG)

-A record with more noticeable use.
-Light scratches, visible marks, or background noise may be present, but the record should still play through without major issues unless specifically noted.
+Noticeable use, light scratches, visible marks, or background noise may be present, but the record should still play through unless noted.

 Fair / Poor (F / P)

-Records with severe wear, warping, cracks, skips, or serious playback problems.
-These are rarely offered unless the item has unusual collectible value.
+Severe wear, warping, cracks, skips, or serious playback problems.
+Offered rarely unless the item has unusual collectible value.

 Cover / Jacket Grades